Sliders122/wildfire/README.md

 ## Description

 The aim of this project is to build 2 applications:
-- One application to visualize a risk map for predicted fire ignition localisation in the next day.
+- One application to visualize a risk map to predict fire ignition localisations in the next day.
 This tools is meant to be used to help firefighters to better organize their ressources.
 - A second application to go deeper in the explanation of the model.
 This meant to be used to test the resilience of the model and to understand on a longer term how can we decrease the risk.

+The Area of Interest is the South East of France, and we have builtour model base on data from 2010 to 2021.
+The size of each pixel is  1day * 1km *1km.

 ## Pipeline

-We collect data from satellite imagery, reanalysis and vector drawing.
-Then we process this data to merge same in a unique datacube.
-From this datacube, we can easily extract a dataframe wich will be used for model training and prediction.
+We collect data from satellites, reanalysis and vector drawings.
+These data comes in different structure (resolution, granularity, projection : more info in [Raw_data_desc.md](https://github.com/Sliders122/wildfire/blob/main/src/cube/Raw_data_desc.md)) and need to be harmonized before merge.
+The processing and the merge is done in [cube.py](https://github.com/Sliders122/wildfire/blob/main/src/cube/cube.py).
+From this datacube, we can extract a dataframe wich will be used for model training and prediction, we have decided to balance the data 50/50.
+It turns we have around 15k observation with no fire and 15k observation with fire.
 Finally , the risk map will be deploy on a PowerBi Service, and the dashboard application to explain the feature importance on a AWS server.

 ![](https://github.com/Sliders122/wildfire/blob/main/resources/Image/data_pipeline.png?raw=true)